zq920320/codenvy/docs/_docs/admin-guide/admin-managing.md

 However, when you do a `codenvy backup`, we do copy the Postgres data from the container's volume to your host drive, and make it available as part of a `codenvy restore` function.
 The difference is that if you are browsing your `/instance` folder, you will not see the database data on Windows.

 ## Migration
-We currently do not support migrating from the puppet-based configuration of Codenvy to the Dockerized version.
-We do have a manual process which can be followed to move data between the puppet and Dockerized versions.
-The versions must be identical.
-Contact us to let our support team perform this migration for you.
+It is possible to migrate your configuration and user data from a puppet-based installation of Codenvy (5.0.0-M8 and earlier) to the Dockerized version of Codenvy.
+Please contact our support team for instructions.

 ## Disaster Recovery
 Codenvy is not designed to be a "5-9s" system, however there are steps that can be taken by an operations team responsible for Codenvy to ensure a quick recovery from any crashes.